unibonn/puppet-shibboleth/README.md

 ### Parameters for `shibboleth::attribute_map`

 * `map_url`           Sets the URL for downloading the Attribute map from.
 There is no default, and this parameter is required.
 * `map_dir`           Sets the directory into which the attribute map is downloaded, defaults to `shibboleth::conf_dir`
-* `max_age` Sets the maximum age in days for the Attribute map before downloading and replacing it, defaults to `21` days
+* `max_refresh_delay` Sets the maximum age in seconds for the attribute map before downloading and replacing it, defaults to `86400` seconds

 ## Class: `shibboleth::backend_cert`